Skip to main content

 Simon Painter

-Cloud Network Architect
+Cloud Network Architect - Microsoft MVP

 A Matter of Western Digital Privilege

-In a recent conversation about IPv6 adoption at a Western technology company, a familiar scene played out.
+In a recent conversation about IPv6 adoption at a Western technology company, I witnessed a familiar scene play out.
 Engineers and architects discussed IPv6 implementation as an optional future consideration rather than an immediate necessity.
 'We don't really need it yet', was the prevailing sentiment.
 This perspective, common among Western organisations, reveals a profound blindspot born of privilege – one that unconsciously perpetuates digital inequality on a global scale.

 The case for non-technical managers in technical teams